 Sara is currently looking for superior writing and a great concept.
 Whether a book has vampires or butterflies, spaceships or school buses, it doesn’t matter.
 Sara wants to be carried away by the story.
 If your book is fantasy, paranormal, science fiction, steampunk, contemporary, historical, short, long or a mashup of all the above, send it along!
 Boiled down to a list, here it is:

 - Young-adult and middle-grade novels in all subgenres

 - Super sexy romance with a solid dose of humor

 - Complex fantasy of all types: epic fantasy, urban fantasy, quirky fantasy, historical fantasy

 - All science fiction from very science-y to action-packed and commercial

 - New Adult manuscripts that feature early 20-something protagonists and conflicts about identity and independence

 Sara has posted submission notes, recent sales, and client information at Publishers Marketplace.

 We here at NLA read and respond by email to each and every query sent to us.
-Expect a quick response to queries (5 to 10 days).
+Expect a quick response to queries (within 5 days).
 Occasionally, it may take longer.